 Greenhouse gas emissions affect the planet’s health.
-They are produced (directly or indirectly) by almost every process in our fossil fuel dependent world.
-And the sheer scale of these emissions, and surprisingly manageable ways to reduce them, is why they are taking a central focus in the growing decarbonization movement.
+They are produced (directly or indirectly) by almost every process in our fossil fuel-dependent world.
+And the sheer scale of these emissions, and surprisingly manageable ways to reduce them, are why they are taking a central focus in the growing decarbonization movement.

 This movement has been growing for decades and is now widely accepted.
 With a growing number of targets like The Paris Agreement (2050 net-zero emissions), governments, investors, and the public sector are calling for change—which begins with understanding exactly how many emissions are being produced, why they're being produced, and where they're coming from.
 This information helps develop a carbon emissions inventory, which shows the net release or intake of emissions.
 Ultimately, an inventory helps identify areas for emissions reductions and a manageable way to quantify these efforts.

 Developing an emissions inventory starts with quantifying all of the emissions an organization creates or removes from the environment.
 These emissions are separated into Scopes 1, 2, 3, and 4.